Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 (Ярослáвский оргтехника, “Yaroslavl Office Equipment” in Russian; also Jaroslavl) A pen manufacturer located in Yaroslavl, Union of Soviet Socialist Republics.
 Yaroslavl pens featured steel nibs and, frequently, metal caps, and there were models with accordion and piston fillers; the latter had removable barrels and a permanently attached filler that resembles an ordinary piston converter.
 At the lower end of the line there were pen with syringe (pull) fillers, also concealed within a removable barrel.
 The piston-filling pen shown here was a relatively high-line model; it featured a spring-loaded clip that was stamped, cookie cutter fashion, from a thick steel sheet rather than being stamped from a thin sheet and then formed.

-(sometimes colloquially referred to as “Mustard”) One of the more collectible high-cachet colors used for the Vacumatic-filling version of the Parker “51”; shown to the right.
+(sometimes colloquially referred to as “Mustard”) One of the more collectible high-cachet colors used for the Vacumatic-filling version of the Parker “51”; shown below.
 Yellowstone is rather fragile, and the repair of Yellowstone pens calls for great care.
 See also Blue Cedar, Buckskin Beige, Nassau Green.

 The information in this Glossopedia is as accurate as possible, but you should not take it as absolutely authoritative or complete.
 If you have additions or corrections to this page, please consider sharing them with us to improve the accuracy of our information.